Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 • You can not drive until you are totally off pain medications and the surgeon clears you.
 This can last anywhere from 1 week to a month.

 • You cannot perform any heavy work that requires lifting, carrying, or pushing heavy loads for at least 3 months.
-This may affect your ability to perform your normal job at work.
-You may be able to speak to your employer about working in a different capacity until you can resume your normal duties.
+This may affect your ability to perform your regular job at work.
+You may be able to speak to your employer about working in a different capacity until you can resume your regular duties.

 • Avoid long periods of inactivity.
 You must frequently change positions to avoid blood clots so you need to avoid sitting and standing in the same place without moving for extended periods.
 Climbing stairs is an excellent activity to get the blood circulating.